hyperledger/firefly/docs/overview/gateway_features.md

 ## Introduction

-Web3 Gateway Mode allows your FireFly Supernode to connect to any blockchain ecosystem, public or private.
+pages.web3_gateway_features allows your FireFly Supernode to connect to any blockchain ecosystem, public or private.
 When a chain is connected, the FireFly Supernode may invoke custom smart contracts, interact with tokens, and monitor transactions.
 A single FireFly Supernode is able to have multiple namespaces, or isolated environments, where each namespace is a connection to a different chain.

 ![Gateway Mode](../../images/gateway_mode.png "Gateway Mode")